afpineda/OpenSourceSimWheelESP32/doc/hardware/InputHW_en.md

 This article discuss different options to provide enough inputs to a sim wheel or button box, taking into account the limitations of a DevKit board:

 - Limited number of input pins.
-Not all pins are suitable.
 - Noise in analog readings.
 - Battery drainage.